On Vector Spaces with Formal Infinite Sums: Orthogonality, Smallness, and Reflectivity

-\begin{defn} A pair $(\cE, \cM)$ of classes of arrows is called a \emph{prefactorization system} if $\cE$ is a left orthogonal class and $\cM=\cE^\bot$.
-It is called a \emph{factorization system} if and only if every arrow $f$ factors as $f= m \cdot e$ for some $m \in \cM$ and $e \in \cE$.
+\begin{definition} Following \cite[2.1]{freyd1972categories} we will call a pair $(\cE, \cM)$ of classes of arrows an \emph{orthogonal prefactorization system} or just \emph{prefactorization system} if $\cE$ is a left orthogonal class and $\cM=\cE^\bot$.
+A prefactorization system $(\cE, \cM)$ is called a \emph{orthogonal factorization system} or just \emph{factorization system} when every arrow $f$ factors as $f= m \cdot e$ for some $m \in \cM$ and $e \in \cE$.
 Associated with a prefactorization $(\cE, \cM)$ are the classes of objects